 Do we choose our interests or do our interests choose us?

-Why can’t we just choose our interests?
+Why can’t we simply choose our interests?
 Because we can only direct our body-mind machine, not define or redefine it.
-At birth, this machine comes with some innate psychophysical inclinations, which undergird our natural interests.
-As those interests come to us based on factors beyond our control in this life, it may be said that our interests choose us.
+At birth, this machine comes with some innate psychophysical inclinations, which determine our natural interests.
+As those interests arise from factors beyond our control in this life, it’s almost as if we don’t choose our interests; they choose us.

-Then, can we do anything about our interests?
+Then, can we change our interests?
 No and yes.

 Think it over: